ReaperOAK/KCAdashboard/src/components/analytics/docs.md

 # Analytics Components – KCAdashboard

-## Overview
+## July 2025 Refactor

-This folder contains all analytics-related UI components for the Kolkata Chess Academy Dashboard.
-Each component is modular, single-responsibility, and designed for beauty, accessibility, and performance.
-All components use the color system from `colour_scheme.md` and follow the project's UI/UX and accessibility guidelines.

----
+All analytics dashboard UI and components have been refactored for a beautiful, modern, and accessible user experience:
+- Modular, single-responsibility React components
+- Fully responsive layouts for all screen sizes
+- Consistent use of Tailwind color tokens and the design system (see `colour_scheme.md`)
+- Accessibility: ARIA roles, keyboard navigation, focus/hover/active states
+- Performance: React.memo, useCallback, useMemo, and lazy loading for all heavy/chart components
+- All files are imported and registered in `PlatformAnalytics.js` and used in the analytics dashboard

 ## Components

+- **PlatformAnalytics.js**
+  Main analytics dashboard page.
+Handles loading, error, and empty states.
+Lazy-loads all analytics components for performance.
+Fully responsive and accessible.
 - **AnalyticsSkeleton.js**
   Beautiful, responsive loading skeleton for analytics dashboards.
 Uses shimmer animation, color tokens, and ARIA roles for accessibility.

-- **ChartCard.js**
-  Modular card container for charts and stats.
-Features accent border, shadow, and responsive design.

 - **ErrorAlert.js**
   Accessible, visually distinct error alert with icon, accent border, and retry button.
 Handles error, loading, and empty states.

-- **ExportModal.js**
-  Responsive, accessible modal for exporting analytics data.
-Features accent border, smooth animation, and dark mode support.

-- **LoadingSkeleton.js**
-  Dual-color animated spinner for loading states.
-Fully accessible and responsive.

-- **PerformanceMetricsChart.js**
-  Responsive, accessible pie chart for performance metrics.
-Uses color tokens, improved legend, and ARIA roles.

-- **QuickStats.js**
-  Beautiful, modular quick stats grid with icons, accent borders, and responsive layout.

 - **TimeRangeSelect.js**
   Accessible, beautiful select dropdown for time range filtering.
 Features accent border, dropdown icon, and smooth transitions.
+- **UserGrowthChart.js**
+  Responsive, accessible line chart for user growth.
+Uses color tokens, improved legend, and ARIA roles.
 - **UserActivityChart.js**
   Responsive, accessible bar chart for user activity.
 Uses color tokens, improved legend, and ARIA roles.

-- **UserGrowthChart.js**
+- **PerformanceMetricsChart.js**
-  Responsive, accessible line chart for user growth.
+  Responsive, accessible pie chart for performance metrics.
 Uses color tokens, improved legend, and ARIA roles.

 ---